ShaheenHossain/eagle-12.1/doc/reference/orm.rst

 ------------------------

-Dates and Datetimes are very important fields in any kind of business application, they are heavily used in many popular Eagle ERP applications such as logistics or accounting and their misuse can create invisible yet painful bugs, this excerpt aims to provide Eagle ERP developers with the knowledge required to avoid misusing these fields.
+Dates and Datetimes are very important fields in any kind of business application, they are heavily used in many popular Eagle applications such as logistics or accounting and their misuse can create invisible yet painful bugs, this excerpt aims to provide Eagle developers with the knowledge required to avoid misusing these fields.

 When assigning a value to a Date/Datetime field, the following options are valid: